Larry Foust: Professional career

 Foust was selected by the Chicago Stags in the 1950 NBA draft, at a time when the team was in financial distress and on the verge of leaving the NBA.
 The Stags franchise folded before the start of the 1950–51 NBA season, and was originally to be replaced by a new Chicago team, the Bruins, headed by Harlem Globetrotters owner Abe Saperstein.
 Saperstein had signed Foust, but never reached an agreement to have this new team actually join the NBA.
 Foust ultimately joined the Fort Wayne Pistons for the 1950-51 NBA season.
-He bulked up to 275 pounds for NBA play.

 Fort Wayne Pistons

 Foust played seven seasons at center for the Fort Wayne Pistons (1950-57), and was selected as an All-Star the first six seasons.
 As a rookie (1950-51), he averaged 13.5 points and a team-leading 10 rebounds per game.
 On November 22, 1950, Foust scored the winning basket in a 19–18 Pistons victory over the Minneapolis Lakers, the lowest scoring game in NBA history.
 In 1951-52, he averaged 15.9 points and an again team-high 13.3 rebounds per game (tied for second best in the NBA).
 He also tied future teammate Mel Hutchins for the league high in total rebounds with 880.
 In addition to being an All-Star, Foust was named second-team All-NBA in 1952.
 He averaged 15 points, 15 rebounds and 2.5 assists in a two-game playoff loss to the Rochester Royals.

 In 1952-53, the Pistons had a winning record for the first time with Foust on the team (36–33), and won in the first round of the playoffs over the Royals, with Foust averaging 19.7 points per game.
 The Pistons lost to the eventual NBA champion Minneapolis Lakers in a five-game series for the Western Division title, Foust leading the Pistons with 18.4 points per game.
 During the regular season, Foust averaged 14.3 points and 11.5 rebounds (5th in the NBA) per game.
 In 1953-54, on a Pistons team that now included All-Stars Hutchins, Andy Phillip, Jack Molinas and future Naismith Memorial Basketball Hall of Fame forward George Yardley, Foust averaged teams high of 15.1 points (8th in the NBA) and 13.4 rebounds (3rd in the NBA) per game.
+He scored 1,090 points to set a new franchise record for points in a season and with his prior season of 1,047 two seasons earlier, he became the first Piston with multiple 1,000 point seasons.